 Waits and Queues has been used as a SQL Server performance tuning methodology since Tom Davidson published the above article as well as the well-known SQL Server 2005 Waits and Queues whitepaper in 2006.
 When applied in combination with resource metrics, waits can be valuable for assessing certain performance characteristics of the workload and aid in steering tuning efforts.
 Waits data is surfaced by many SQL Server performance monitoring solutions, and I’ve been an advocate of tuning using this methodology since the beginning.
 The approach was influential in the design of the SQL Sentry performance dashboard, which presents waits flanked by queues (key resource metrics) to deliver a comprehensive view of server performance.

-However, some seem to have missed Davidson's point regarding the importance of resources and rely almost entirely on waits to present a picture of query performance and system health.
+However, some seem to have missed Davidson’s point regarding the importance of resources and rely almost entirely on waits to present a picture of query performance and system health.
 Wait stats come directly from the SQL Server engine and are easy to consume and categorize.
 Waiting queries mean waiting applications and users, and no one likes to wait!
-From a marketing standpoint this is pure gold for a SQL Server monitoring tools vendor – it is easier to evangelize tuning with waits as the singular solution for making queries and applications faster than it is to tell the full story, which is more involved.
+It is easier to evangelize tuning with waits as the singular solution for making queries and applications faster than it is to tell the full story, which is more involved.

 The Top Queries That Weren’t

 Recently, a SentryOne customer contacted me about performance concerns with their SentryOne database.
 There is a single SQL Server database at the heart of every SentryOne monitoring environment, and this customer was monitoring around 600 servers with our software.
 At that scale it’s not unusual to see the occasional query performance issue and do a little tuning, and some supposedly new queries in the workload were the source of their concern.